aitakaitov/tsd-2022-attributions/README.md

 ## Attributions

 Later on, when the attributions are evaluated, the evaluation script relies on <b>cased</b> or <b>uncased</b> being present in the directory name in order to correctly merge the tokenized text into words.
+The medium, small and mini models are all uncased.
 Keep this in mind, as otherwise the script will crash.

 ### SST